jaamaalxyz/jaamaalxyz/README.md

 ### Hi there! 👋

 This is <b>Md.
 Jamal Uddin</b>. who :heart: *Web and Mobile App Development*.🌐📲 I am currently working at <a href="" target="_blank">National Polymer Group</a> as a *Software Developer*.
-I am building web and mobile applications using ReactJS, TailwindCSS, GatsbyJS, Dart & Flutter, etc. I have real world experience working with a range of different languages and frameworks and I am always looking for opportunities to work on something new.
+I am building web and mobile applications using ReactJS, GatsbyJS, Dart & Flutter, etc. I have real world experience working with a range of different languages and frameworks and I am always looking for opportunities to work on something new.

 - 💬 Ask me anything about life, web and mobile technologies.
 - 👨🏻‍💻 View my Website here => https://jaamaal.com/